sauravgupta2800/Thesis-Project/README.md

 - npm install
 - node index [Framework Name] [Page Number]
 - eg. node index react 1 (It will fetch the first 100 issues from react repo and automatically create or update the react.csv)
-- eg. node index react 2 (It will fetch the next 100 issues from react repo and automatically create or update the react.csv)
+- eg. node index vue 2 (It will fetch the next 100 issues from vue repo and automatically create or update the react.csv)
 - checkout analysis.ipynb for visalisation parts